eyalron33/babywoolball/noir/verify-1-human-certificate-for-pubkey-name-address/README.md

-# Noir Safecat Example: Poseidon hash of a long string
+# An example generating ZK proof of personhood for a combination of pubkey and Baby Woolball names.
-*(Adjusted for Safecat v0.0.4)*
+*(Adjusted for Safecat version from [this branch](https://github.com/HastilyConceivedCreatures/safecat/tree/feature/certPubkeyName))*

-A test integration of Safecat with Noir.
-It demonstrates how to prove a claim in Noir based on signed certificates created with Safecat.

-This is a whimsical example that serves as a proof of concept.
-It was created manually, but our end goal is to automate its creation with Safecat.
+An example of creating ZK proof of personhood certificates for Baby Woolball.
+The regular (non-ZK) certificates are generated with Safecat, whereas the zk-proof happens here with Noir.

 The data for this example is all saved in the `data/` folder.

 ## Example persons
-We "created" keys of four persons:
+We "created" keys of five persons:

 **da Vinci** (private key in `data/keys/davinci.key`):
 ```